KeenanS04/WhatsTheRating/README.md

 We added these features because they all have some sort of correlation with ratings.
 Intuitively thinking, the amount of `calories`, `sugars`, `fats`, and other nutritional values (`health_score`) determines the rating because the higher the amount of these values, the higher the rating.
 (The more `sugar`, `calories`, etc. the tastier it is) Additionally, the number of `steps` and `ingredients` contributes to the **rating** as people do not want long recipes or recipes that require a lot of ingredients.
 These values also contribute to the time that a recipe takes, as well as its perceived level of difficulty.
 The value of time, replicability, and quality greatly contribute to **ratings**.
 All of these analyses are explored in our previous project which you can find [here](https://keenans04.github.io/RecipesAndRatings/)!

+We believe these features greatly boost our model's performance based on the above reasoning.
+The EDA and intuitive, logical thinking present the case that each parameter helps with the prediction of the rating.
+Also, any addition of a parameter will help the classifier predict the rating.

 #### Improved Baseline Model Features

 For the baseline model, we only had two features: `calories` and `minutes`.
 Within the baseline model, nothing was transformed in those columns.
 However, in our final model, we transformed both of these columns with StandardScalar to get a proper scalar value for each column and to not worry about the different units both columns have.